compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

 the collision geometry slightly larger than the visual geometry to guarantee for safe zones.

-Before exporting, please position your end-effector, such that the connection point to the flange (tool0) is in (0,0,0).
+Before exporting, please position your end-effector such that the connection point to the flange (tool0) is in (0,0,0).
 The geometry of your end-effector has to be defined in *meters*.
 Then export both visual and a collision meshes of your end-effector in a ROS-friendly format, like .stl or .obj (see below).

 .. figure:: 07_urdf_tool_00.jpg
     :figclass: figure